-The band signed with Octone Records and released their debut album, Songs About Jane, in June 2002.
-The album’s lead single “Harder to Breathe”, received heavy airplay, which helped the album to debut at number six on the Billboard 200 chart.
-The album’s second and third singles, “This Love” and “She Will Be Loved”, became worldwide hits reaching the top five on the Billboard Hot 100 chart.
+In 2001, the band changed its image by adding guitarist James Valentine and pursuing a different direction under the name Maroon 5.
+At this point, Carmichael switched to playing keyboards, which has since become his main instrument in the band.
+After these changes, Maroon 5 signed with a subsidiary of J Records, Octone Records, and released their debut album, Songs About Jane, in June 2002.
+The album’s lead single, “Harder to Breathe”, received heavy airplay, which helped the album to debut at number six on the Billboard 200 chart.
+In 2004, the album went platinum and has been dubbed “the sleeper hit of the millennium”.
 The band won the Grammy Award for Best New Artist in 2005.
-For the next few years, the band toured extensively worldwide in support of Songs About Jane and produced two live recordings: 2004’s 1.22.03.Acoustic and 2005’s Live – Friday the 13th.
-In 2006, drummer, percussionist and backing vocalist Ryan Dusick left the band and was replaced by Matt Flynn.
+For the next few years, Maroon 5 toured extensively worldwide in support of Songs About Jane and produced two live recordings: 2004’s 1.22.03.Acoustic and 2005’s Live – Friday the 13th.
+In 2006, Dusick officially left Maroon 5 after suffering from serious wrist and shoulder injuries and was replaced by Matt Flynn.
 The… (read the complete article at Wikipedia)